 Regardless of the specific etiology of gingival recession, staged-approach implant treatment plans usually will involve some, if not all, of the factors of potential recession outlined above.
 The best protocol to avoid recession or to adapt to the changing gingival contours might be to proceed with final custom abutments only when all surgical healing is completed.
 The ideal practice is to use what the authors call a “staged abutment protocol,” utilizing temporary abutments or stock conical or angled abutments with related temporary cylinders.
 This staged-abutment protocol would not use a final abutment until all soft-tissue healing has occurred.
 Then and only then should new fixture-level impressions be done to fabricate these final custom abutments.

 The causes of gingival recession are multifactorial.
-In light of studies that illustrate increased gingival recession when implants are placed buccally or with minimal buccal bone, too close to one another, too deep, are externally connected, employ wide-bodied implants in the esthetic zone, or when the preoperative tooth position is too apical, or a staged approach is required, gingival recession should be anticipated as a possible sequela following extractions and second-stage implant placement.
+In light of studies that illustrate increased gingival recession when implants are placed buccally or with minimal buccal bone, too close to one another, too deep, or are externally connected; when wide-bodied implants are employed in the esthetic zone; when the preoperative tooth position is too apical; or when a staged approach is required, gingival recession should be anticipated as a possible sequela following extractions and second-stage implant placement.
 This necessitates reevaluation during the treatment-planning phase to minimize the possibility of gingival recession.
 Should recession occur, various techniques can be used to modify the final abutments.
-These range from re-preparing the abutments intraorally and impressing them intraorally or extraorally, or remilling the first set of abutments at the time the second set of implant abutments are being constructed.
+Techniques include re-preparing the abutments intraorally and impressing them intraorally or extraorally, or remilling the first set of abutments at the time the second set of implant abutments are being constructed.
 Unfortunately, in all of the cases presented above, the castings for the final crowns, which were constructed by the laboratory when the abutments were made, had to be discarded and new castings made.
-While the final result is esthetically acceptable, this can dramatically increase the laboratory costs to the restorative dentist as well as the amount of time required for treatment.
+While the final result is esthetically acceptable, the need for new castings can dramatically increase the laboratory costs to the restorative dentist as well as the amount of time required for treatment.

 Therefore, it is important to reconsider using temporary abutments rather than final custom abutments while waiting for the second stage of implants to osseointegrate.
 Temporary abutments would secure the provisional while allowing a fixture-level impression of all the integrated implants to be taken following gingival healing.
 Thus, when utilizing a staged approach, one must employ staged abutments rather than proceed to the final abutment before all the implants have healed to ensure a greater degree of soft-tissue predictability.
 Alternatively, immediate loading should be considered to ensure stability of the gingival tissue and minimal future changes following fixture-level impressions.
 In either case, proper treatment planning and understanding the potential causes of gingival recession are paramount.